rusiaaman/wcgw/README.md

 Empowering chat applications to code, build and run on your local machine.

-- Claude - An MCP server on claude desktop for autonomous shell and coding agent. (mac, linux, windows on wsl)
+- Claude - MCP server with tightly integrated shell and code editing tools.
 - Chatgpt - Allows custom gpt to talk to your shell via a relay server. (linux, mac, windows on wsl)

 ⚠️ Warning: do not allow BashCommand tool without reviewing the command, it may result in data loss.